anim8js/anim8js/docs/Concepts.md

 #### Attribute

-A variable on an object which can be animated.
+A variable on a subject which can be animated.
 An attribute has a specified [data type](#data-type) and default value.

 #### Attrimator